“As I start a project, I always want to create a world, and the world is work.” Pierre Huyghe

 To practice dance is to practice physical thinking.

-To be in a creative mode is to be instinctive, intuitive, curious; it is somewhat elusive.
+Being creative is instinctive, intuitive, and curious; it is somewhat elusive.

-Creation, for me, can help to repair a wound in the present tense.
+For me, creation can help repair a wound in the present tense.

 It is to create or to unravel human experiences.